 Garretson Addison Brown and his wife, Susan, moved from Ohio to the new community of Traverse des Sioux in Nicollet County in 1853.
 At various times, Brown operated a store, was in the livestock business, served as a postmaster, and was Nicollet County Judge of Probate from 1859 to 1868.

-By Marlin Peterson, NCHS volunteer The oldest known veterans buried in Nicollet County are most likely three men who served during the War of 1812, between the U.S. and Britain.
-Most people have very little knowledge of that war, other than the poem, “The Star-Spangled Banner” written in September 1814
+By Marlin Peterson, NCHS volunteer The oldest known veterans buried in Nicollet County are most likely three men who served during the War of 1812, a conflict between the U.S. and Britain.
+Most people have very little knowledge of that war, other than the poem, “The Star-Spangled Banner,” written in